 Aristotle works out his understanding of reason in human beings against the background of Plato's Theory of Recollection.
-As Platonist and Platonic critic, Aristotle thinks Plato was right in one way but wrong in another about reason.
-Aristotle does not think the human soul can exist apart from the body.
-He does, however, conceive of reason in terms of the possession of certain concepts and the knowledge that constitutes the possession of these concepts.
+As Platonist and Platonic critic, he thinks Plato was right in one way about reason but wrong in another.
+Aristotle does not think the human soul can exist apart from the body, but he does conceive of reason in terms of the possession of certain concepts and the knowledge that constitutes the possession of these concepts.
 In this way, Aristotle rejects the ontological thesis but accepts the epistemological thesis in the Theory of Recollection.

 The Practitioner and Theorist

-In the Metaphysics, Aristotle appeals to medicine for an example to distinguish "experience" (ἐμπειρία) from "art" (τέχνη) and "knowledge" (ἐπιστήμη).
+In the Metaphysics, Aristotle appeals to the practice of medicine for an example to distinguish "experience" (ἐμπειρία) from "art" (τέχνη) and "knowledge" (ἐπιστήμη).

-The medical practitioner does not have "art and knowledge."
+The medical practitioner does not have "art" or "knowledge."
 He makes the "judgement that when Callias was suffering from this or that disease this or that benefited him, and similarly with Socrates and various other individuals."
 This judgment is a matter of "experience."

-The medical theorist has "art and knowledge."
-He makes judgment "benefits all persons of a certain type, considered as a class, who suffer from this or that disease (e.g. the phlegmatic or bilious when suffering from burning fever) ."
+The medical theorist has "art."
+He makes the judgment "it benefits all persons of a certain type, considered as a class, who suffer from this or that disease (e.g. the phlegmatic or bilious when suffering from burning fever) ."
 This judgment is a matter of "art".